walrusone/iptvboss-alpha/README.md

 docker compose start iptvboss
 ```

-Do not run `docker compose down --volumes` unless all persistent IPTVBoss and Caddy data should be deleted.
+Do not run `docker compose down --volumes` unless all persistent data managed by the stack should be deleted.

 ## Update or pin a version